airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 hold the current list element being examined, and the current highest value on the list.
 Let's assign each of these a register:

--   EDI will hold the current position in the list.
+-   *%edi* will hold the current position in the list.

--   EBX will hold the current highest value in the list.
+-   *%ebx* will hold the current highest value in the list.

--   EAX will hold the current element being examined.
+-   *%eax* will hold the current element being examined.

 When we begin the program and look at the first item in the list, since we haven't seen any other items, that item will automatically be the